 The Corporation expects that issues related to existing environmental concern will be addressed as part of the currently ongoing permitting process for future mining operations.
-The Corporation recognizes the need to maintain the current designated uses, to improve water quality, enhance wildlife and aquatic habitat where practicable and to reduce sediment loads in the Project area wherever feasible as a component of its ongoing activities, in addition to providing for future mining activities, should they occur.
+The Corporation recognizes the need to improve overall water quality and to maintain the current designated uses for water quality standards, enhance wildlife and aquatic habitat where practicable and to reduce sediment loading in the Project area wherever feasible as a component of its ongoing activities, in addition to providing for future mining activities, should they occur.